JOIN GOOGLE CLASSROOM

 Purpose of Homework

 The overall purpose of the homework is to let students practice the skills learned during class and to help teachers evaluate students’ understanding of the material.
-Because grading digitally is much more time intensive, sometimes we are only able to grade every other page or select important pages.
-We now have to download files, organize them (determine who submitted files with no name labeled, convert incorrect file formats, rotate or reorder pages, etc), grade digitally (we can’t easily grade the packets in parallel with each on the same page), and then upload files back.
-However, because the packets usually have multiple pages on each concept, grading every other page for math still allows teachers to catch any conceptual errors (we still grade all word problem pages).
+For math, we grade the entire assignment.
 For English, all writing assignments are graded, but teachers may select certain grammar and vocabulary exercises to grade.
 Topics will overlap from homework to homework, and we include review exercises in subsequent homework so that students have a chance to practice questions that they may have missed on a previous assignment.

 Teachers look at the homework mistakes to understand the common errors being made and to know what concepts to revisit during class.
 Missing a lot of questions on the homework or quizzes we assign does not necessarily correlate to their performance at school because the work we assign is much ahead of school pacing (sometimes by six months or more) and is also more difficult than what they may encounter at school.
 Students have the opportunity to make mistakes here, learn from their errors, and do their work correctly by the time they see the topics at school.